Zren/zren.github.io/_posts/2019-02-19-building-plasmas-system-monitor-ctrlesc-by-itself.markdown

 layout: post
 ---

-Unlike KSysGuard, the "System Monitor" that ships with the `plasma-workspace` package is fairly useful, and defaults to a useful shortcut.
+The "System Monitor" that ships with the `plasma-workspace` package is fairly useful, and is similar to KSysGuard.
+The System Monitor has a default shortcut (`Ctrl+Esc`) so you can quickly access it on any KDE Plasma installation.
 I usally have System Monitor sorted by "Relative Sort Time" so that I can quickly see the newest processes and if they're the cause of what's slowing down my PC.

 The System Monitor does not come bundled with the CPU/RAM/Swap usage tab, or the ability to monitor other sensors, it's just the process list.